 Yes, a simple drive in a car with a narcissist can lead to further manipulate of you, as most of you will know.

 Narcissistic people trap their targets in many ways, from the love bombing in the start, onto the relationship, hooking you in, getting you addicted to them through trauma bonding and the human needs, through all the highs and lows they put you through.
 They trap you through financial abuse, either making it so you can no longer work.
-Or guilt tripping you into taking loans out for them, some will take loans out in your name without you even knowing.
+Or guilt-tripping you into taking loans out for them, some will take loans out in your name without you even knowing.
 The devaluation traps you into working harder to please them, through all the gaslighting the way they discard without closure traps you with them running around your mind.
 Isolating you from friends and family.
-Smearing your name so no one understands you, taking you to court whilst you’re hurt and confused to inflict more devastation on you.
+Smearing your name, so no one understands you, taking you to court while you’re hurt and confused to inflict more devastation on you.

 - They might have been the narcissist that wanted you to serve them and drive them everywhere.